KacperOldz/javaExercices/README.md

 13. Stream.reduce()
 - performs a reduction on the elements of the stream.
 It combines all elements of the stream into a single result

+14. Stream.collect()
+- operation that accumulates the elements of a stream into a collection or other data structure, takes a Collector as its parameter

 ## Definitions